cloud-agnost/agnost-website/client/realtime/messages.md

 ## Send message

-You can **send message** to the members of a specific channel or you can **broadcast a message** to all users of your app independent of the channels the have joined.
+You can **send message** to the members of a specific channel or you can **broadcast a message** to all users of your app independent of the channels they have joined.

 <Tabs defaultValue="javascript" groupId="dev" values={[ { label: "Javascript", value: "javascript" }]}>